n-malih/vmd_nanotube_builder/README.md

 - Solved the problem of creating the wrong structure in the B-N zigzag sheet.

+- Box size is now displayed in the console.

 -------------
 ### Usage:
 - Replace graphene.tcl with the original file in: